-The theoretical scenarios are prepared based on the credit market risks associated with and which could arise from the Company's business model.
+The theoretical scenarios are prepared based on the credit market risks associated with the Company's business model and that could arise from that.
 These scenarios are included to ensure that the capital requirements cover all of the risks that could arise from the Company's business model since the historical and simulated scenarios do not necessarily cover all of the various possible scenarios.